Rob Schamberger

 Robert "Rob" Schamberger is an American painter known for his portraiture of professional wrestlers.
-He is currently the host of Canvas 2 Canvas on the WWE Network.
+He was the host of Canvas 2 Canvas on the WWE Network and YouTube until 2024.

 Personal life and education

 Schamberger currently resides in Kansas City.

 Technique

 Rob's technique involves the tracing and copying of promotional images or video stills to paper or canvas after which he uses various materials such as acrylic, watercolour, ink, and paint markers, to create his work.
 Often many materials are used in the same painting in a mixed media fashion.
 Schamberger uses synthetic round brushes in a variety of sizes as well as a painting knife to create his works.
 Regarding tracing, Schamberger himself has stated - "Man, I could give a damn."

 Schamberger utilizes unusual colour combinations and uses a technique not unlike the posturization tool in Photoshop to break down the original reference photos to create something unique when compared to the source material.